emanjon/draft-mattsson-cfrg-aes-gcm-sst/draft-mattsson-cfrg-aes-gcm-sst.md

 # Galois Counter Mode with Strong Secure Tags (GCM-SST) {#GCM-SST}

-This section defines the Galois Counter Mode with Strong Secure Tags (GCM-SST) AEAD algorithm following the recommendations of Nyberg et al. {{Nyberg}}.
+This section defines the GCM-SST AEAD algorithm following the recommendations of Nyberg et al. {{Nyberg}}.
 GCM-SST is defined with a general interface so that it can be used with any keystream generator, not only a 128-bit block cipher.

 GCM-SST adheres to the AEAD interface defined in {{RFC5116}}.
-The encryption function takes four variable-length octet string parameters: a secret key K, a nonce N, associated data A, and a plaintext P. The keystream generator is instantiated with K and N. The keystream MAY depend on P and A. The minimum and maximum lengths of all parameters depend on the keystream generator.
+The encryption function takes four variable-length byte string parameters: a secret key K, a nonce N, associated data A, and a plaintext P. The keystream generator is instantiated with K and N. The keystream MAY depend on P and A. The minimum and maximum lengths of all parameters depend on the keystream generator.

 The keystream generator produces a keystream Z consisting of 128-bit chunks.
 The first three chunks Z[0], Z[1], and Z[2] are used as the three subkeys H, H<sub>2</sub>, and M, respectively.
 The subsequent chunks Z[3], Z[4], ..., Z[n + 2] are used to encrypt the plaintext.

 In place of GHASH {{GCM}}, GCM-SST uses the POLYVAL function from AES-GCM-SIV {{RFC8452}}, which yields more efficient software implementations on little-endian architectures.
 GHASH and POLYVAL can be defined in terms of one another, as shown in {{RFC8452}}.
 The subkeys H and H<sub>2</sub> are field elements used as POLYVAL inputs, while the subkey M is used for the final masking of the tag.

 Both the encryption and decryption functions are defined only on inputs comprising a whole number of bytes.
-Figures illustrating the GCM-SST encryption and decryption functions can be found in {{SST1}}, {{SST2}}, {{Inoue}}, and {{Naito}}.
+Figures illustrating the GCM-SST encryption and decryption functions can be found in {{Campagna}}, {{Inoue}}, and {{Naito}}.

 For every computational procedure specified in this document, a conforming implementation MAY replace the given steps with any mathematically equivalent steps, provided the output is correct for every valid input.